- College of Psychology and Community Services

 Optional: Complete a PhD dissertation intensive (DRWI 8500) during CRJS 9000.
 Contact Student Success Advising to register. |

-* Students take this course for a minimum of four terms and are continuously enrolled until completion of their dissertation with final chief academic officer (CAO) approval.
+* Students take this course for a minimum of three terms and are continuously enrolled until completion of their dissertation with final chief academic officer (CAO) approval.
 In general, students are continuously registered in the dissertation course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation course shell.

 To complete a doctoral dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the chief academic officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.